richarddiasribeiro/Dreamy/README.md

       <h3>Overview</h3>
     </td>
     <td>
-      Dreamy is a ball-rolling 3D platformer with slight RPG elements in which the main goal is to traverse each level's obstacles (such as reddish enemies and moving platforms) to reach its end point
+      Dreamy is a ball-rolling 3D platformer with slight RPG elements in which the main goal is to traverse each level's obstacles (mainly explosive reddish enemies and static/moving platforms) in order to reach its end point
     </td>
   </tr>
   <tr>